crystal-lang/crystal-book/syntax_and_semantics/methods_and_instance_variables.md

 person.age #=> 3
 ```

-Without arguments nor parenthesis, `previous_def` receives the same arguments as the method's arguments.
+Without arguments or parentheses, `previous_def` receives the same arguments as the method's arguments.
 Otherwise, it receives the arguments you pass to it.

 ## Catch-all initialization